Teodor1379/Object-Oriented-Programming/Informatics/2024-2025/Practicums/Group 3/Week 02/README.md

 The CAPACITY    of the array is: 2
 Is the array empty: true

-Enter the numbers:
+Enter the numbers: 1 2 3 0

-The SIZE        of the array is:
+The SIZE        of the array is: 3
-The CAPACITY    of the array is:
+The CAPACITY    of the array is: 4
 Is the array empty: false

+The elements of the array are: 1 2 3

-The SIZE        of the array is:
+The SIZE        of the array is: 0
-The CAPACITY    of the array is:
+The CAPACITY    of the array is: 4
-Is the array empty: false
+Is the array empty: true
 ```

 ## Задача 6